Salvo Montalbano: Reception

-Camilleri's writings have enjoyed, and still enjoy, considerable popular success in Italy and abroad.
+Camilleri's writings have enjoyed, and still enjoy, considerable success in Italy and abroad.
 Montalbano personifies Camilleri's writing style and is therefore at the core of this success, so much so that the evident resemblance between Porto Empedocle and Vigàta prompted the city of Porto Empedocle to rename itself "Porto Empedocle Vigàta" in 2003, although the decision was reversed in 2009.

-The series has been translated into many languages.
-The first volume was translated into English in 2002 by Stephen Sartarelli.